Nesma-Osama/Process-Scheduler-/README.md

 * Process forking   : (applicable for FCFS only) A process can fork another process the forking process is the parent and forked one is the child
                     - The processor asks the scheduler to create a new process .The scheduler should create it and add it to the shortest RDY queue of FCFS processors only
-* Orphan process    : If the parent process terminates before its child process the child process and all grandchildren are considered as [ORPHAN] must be killed immediately and moved to TRM list
+* Orphan process    : If the parent process terminates before its child process the child process and all grandchildren are considered as [ORPHAN] must be killed immediately and moved to TRM

 * Processor Overhead: A processor may go out of service due to overheading in this state :
                       - Processor should be but in STOP state for n time step (n loaded from the input file)
                       - The process being executed by that processor should be moved to the shortest RDY queue